 \subsection{TS Token Augmentation and Encoding}

 \begin{definition}[Token Embedding of Time Series] A multivariate time series $x=\{x^{d}_{t}\}_{t=1,d=1}^{T,D}$ has $D$ variables and $T$ time points.
-It can be segmented to a list of $K$ non-overlapping subsequences $s=\{s_{k}\}_{k=1}^{K}$ by a segmentation function $\mathcal{F}_{s}: x\rightarrow s$, where the length of $s_{k}=x_{t_{i}:t_{j}}$ is arbitrary, $ 1\leq t_{i}<t_{j}\leq T$.
+It can be segmented to a list of $K$ non-overlapping subsequences $s=\{s_{k}\}_{k=1}^{K}$ by a segmentation function $f_{s}: x\rightarrow s$, where the length of $s_{k}=x_{t_{i}:t_{j}}$ is arbitrary, $ 1\leq t_{i}<t_{j}\leq T$.
 We call $s$ as the token list of time series $x$.
-Further, each token can be embeded to a $M$-dimensional representation space by an embedding function $\mathcal{F}_{e}: s_{k}\in\mathbb{R}^{D\times T}\rightarrow e_{k}\in\mathbb{R}^{M}$.
-Finally, the token embedding list of $x$ is $e=\{e_{k}\}_{k=1}^{K} =\mathcal{F}_{e}(s)=\mathcal{F}_{e}(\mathcal{F}_{s}(x))$. \end{definition}
+Further, each token can be embeded to a $M$-dimensional representation space by an embedding function $f_{e}: s_{k}\in\mathbb{R}^{D\times T}\rightarrow e_{k}\in\mathbb{R}^{M}$.
+Finally, the token embedding list of $x$ is $e=\{e_{k}\}_{k=1}^{K} =f_{e}(s)=f_{e}(f_{s}(x))$. \end{definition}

-Fist, we tokenize TS $s=\mathcal{F}_{s}(x)$.
-In TS representation learning, the segmentation function $\mathcal{F}_{s}$ usually is the sliding window \cite{TS2Vec}.
-We use random lengths and steps to segment TS and get many tokens $s$.

-Then, we define a TS token $s$ as the anchor instance.
-For positives $s^{+}$, we define two acquisition sources.
-The first is the overlapping instance, using instances which have the same subsequence as $s$.
-The second is the augmented instance, producing two views from augmentations family $s^{weak}\sim\mathcal{T}_{weak}, s^{strong} \sim \mathcal{T}_{strong}$.
-In detail, to get the weak augmented view $x_{weak}$, we use the jitter-and-scale strategy, adding random variations to the signal and scale up its magnitude.
-To get the strong augmented view $s_{strong}$, we use the permutation-and-jitter strategy, splitting the sequence into a random number of segments and randomly shuffling them.
-For negatives $s^{-}$, we use instances which do not have the same subsequence as $s$.
+We first tokenize TS into some segmentation/subsequences/tokens/instances through the classical sliding window method in representation learning \cite{TS2Vec} $s=f_{s}(x)$.
+We define a TS token $s$ as the anchor instance.
+Its positives $s^{+}$ are the augmented instances, $s^{weak}\sim\mathcal{T}_{weak}$ ({jitter-and-scale strategy, adding random variations to the signal and scale up its magnitude}), $s^{strong} \sim \mathcal{T}_{strong}$ ({permutation-and-jitter strategy, splitting the sequence into a random number of segments and randomly shuffling them}) \cite{TS-TCC}.
+Its negatives $s^{-}$ are from non-overlapping instances which do not have the same subsequence as $s$.

-After getting anchor-positive-negative, we built a neural network as the encoder to embed instance into vector $e=\mathcal{F}_{e}(s)$.
-The encoder $\mathcal{F}_{e}$ must can extract relevant information from TS, needs to be time- and memory-efficient, both for training and testing, and has to allow variable-length inputs.
-Thus, inspired by \cite{TLoss}, we use exponentially dilated causal convolution network to handle TS.
-We build each layer of the network as a combination of causal convolutions, weight normalizations, activation and residual connections.
-Each layer is given an exponentially increasing dilation parameter.